Offshore Wind Transmission Course (UK)

 Open

-Offshore Wind Transmission Course
+Offshore Wind Transmission Course (UK)

 Explore the intricate world of offshore wind transmission in this comprehensive two-a-half day workshop with the opportunity to enter GE Vernova’s Stafford, UK transmission facility.
 Gain a deep understanding of the electrical systems that connect offshore wind farms to onshore grids, including both High Voltage Direct Current (HVDC) and High Voltage Alternating Current (HVAC) solutions, and explore transmission automation and simulation facilities – normally reserved only for customers of GE Vernova.